ADVRHumanoids/modular_hhcm/README.md

 # MODULAR

+## Installation

-There are 3 ways to install:
+There are 3 ways to install modular:

 1. **pip install**